jongacnik/gr8/readme.md

 ## Value Options

-Value options customize the values of numeric `gr8` utilities.
-They accept numbers, strings, arrays, or objects.
-Typically arrays of numbers will be used.
-Refer to [gr8-util](https://github.com/jongacnik/gr8-util) for details on all possible values.
+Value options customize numeric `gr8` utilities.
+They accept Numbers, Strings, Arrays, or Objects.
+Typically Arrays of Numbers will be used.
+Refer to [gr8-util](https://github.com/jongacnik/gr8-util) for details on all possible ways to format values.

 **Defaults:**